Nicolasbort/calendr/README.md

 # App back-end

-API to provide and receive data from a psychology app
+API and management UI to provide and receive data from a psychology app

 This code is formatted using Black and tested with pytest